Patcharajutar Kongkraphan: Professional career

 Kongkraphan turned professional in November 2009.
-In 2011, finished tied for 29th at the LPGA Qualifying Tournament to earn LPGA membership for the 2012 season.
+In 2011, she finished tied for 29th at the LPGA Qualifying Tournament to earn LPGA membership for the 2012 season.

-In 2012, she played three events on the LPGA Tour.
-Her best finish was tied for 45th at the Jamie Farr Toledo Classic.
+In 2012, she played three events on the LPGA Tour, with her best finish being tied for 45th at the Jamie Farr Toledo Classic.
 She also won the Enjoy Jakarta Indonesia Ladies Open on the Ladies Asian Golf Tour.

-In 2013, she mainly played on the Symetra Tour and had five top-10 finishes, including her first win at the Northeast Delta Dental International.
-She won Symetra Tour's money title, as well as Player of the Year award, and secured the LPGA Tour card for 2014 season.
+In 2013, she competed mainly on the Symetra Tour.
+She won the Northeast Delta Dental International and recorded five top-10 finishes.
+Kongkraphan topped the tour's money list, was named Symetra Tour Player of the Year, and earned LPGA Tour status for the 2014 season.

-In 2014, she made 11 cuts from 24 starts on the LPGA Tour.
-She carded a career-low round of 64 in the final round at the Manulife Financial LPGA Classic.
-She recorded career-best finishes, tied for seventh, at the Pure Silk-Bahamas LPGA Classic and the Swinging Skirts LPGA Classic, the first two top-10 finishes of her LPGA career.
+In 2014, Kongkraphan made 11 cuts from 24 starts on the LPGA Tour.
+She recorded her first two LPGA top-10 finishes, tying for seventh at both the Pure Silk-Bahamas LPGA Classic and the Swinging Skirts LPGA Classic, and carded a career-low round of 64 in the final round of the Manulife Financial LPGA Classic.

-In 2015, she played in 21 events and recorded 11 cuts made on the LPGA Tour.
-She also made the cut in the major championships for the first time at the 2015 Women's PGA Championship at Westchester Country Club in Harrison, New York and finished in 73rd place.

-In 2016, she made 11 cuts from 23 events on the LPGA Tour.
-Her season-best finish was tied for ninth at the Meijer LPGA Classic in June.
+In 2015, she played 21 LPGA Tour events and made 11 cuts.
+She made the cut in a major championship for the first time at the 2015 Women's PGA Championship, finishing 73rd.
+In 2016, she made 11 cuts from 23 LPGA starts, with a season-best finish of tied for ninth at the Meijer LPGA Classic.
+She continued to play on the LPGA Tour through 2019.

-In 2017, she played nine tournaments on the LPGA Tour and made only one cut.

-In 2021, she won the SAT-NSDF 1st Thai LPGA Championship on the Thai LPGA Tour.
-She ranked first on the money list and won the season-long Order of Merit.
+After her LPGA Tour tenure, Kongkraphan returned mainly to Asian professional circuits.
+In 2021, she won the SAT-NSDF 1st Thai LPGA Championship and finished first on the Thai LPGA Tour Order of Merit.

-In 2022, she won three straight events on the Thai LPGA Tour, including the season finale BGC Thailand LPGA Masters, to make her became the Order of Merit winner for the second consecutive year.
+In 2022, she won three consecutive events on the Thai LPGA Tour, including the season-ending BGC Thailand LPGA Masters, and retained the Order of Merit title.
+She remained among the leading players on the Thai LPGA Tour, winning further events in 2023 and 2024.

+Kongkraphan also had success on the Taiwan LPGA Tour, including a win at the 2024 ICTSI Luisita Ladies International.
+In 2025, she won six Taiwan LPGA Tour events, including the CTBC Ladies Open, TrustGolf Asian Mixed #3 and Taiwan Mobile Ladies Open.
+At the Trust Golf Asian Mixed Match 3 at Lake View Resort and Golf Club in Cha-am, she closed with a final-round 61 and finished at 21-under-par 192, two strokes ahead of Poom Saksansin.